Skip to main content

 State Authorizations

-Recent changes to the Higher Education Act (HEA) of 1965 include a series of regulations on individual state authorizations concerning distance education programs.
-The State Authorization Regulations require the University of Arizona and the College of Nursing to comply with individual state higher education authorizations of our programs, and thus, we may not be able to offer programs in certain locations.
+Recent changes to the Higher Education Act (HEA) of 1965 include a series of regulations governing state-level authorizations for distance education programs.
+The State Authorization Regulations require the University of Arizona and the College of Nursing to comply with individual state higher education authorizations for our programs; therefore, we may not be able to offer programs in certain locations.
 The College of Nursing also complies with state Board of Nursing and/or Nurse Practice Act requirements, which may limit the availability of our programs in certain states where on-campus teaching is considered integral to nurse practice.
-You can confirm your state's status on the University of Arizona Online Website.
+Additional state and territory status information is available on the Arizona Online website.

 Questions?